irthomas/nomad_obs/README.md

 * The number of observations to be deleted depends on the TGO orbit characteristics.
 See Appendix A for approximate duty cycles.
 * Do not delete limbs e.g. dayside limb orbit type `28` or nightside limb type `47`.
 * Every Saturday afternoon there is an OCM (orbit correction manoeuvre) where observations are not allowed.
 This is added automatically by the script and the orbit type is set to `14`.
 The text `&possibleOCM;` will be added to the last column.
-* If a row has no occultations or LNO observations, the orbit type in the 1st column must be changed to type `14`:
+* If a row has no occultations or LNO observations, the orbit type in the 1st column must be changed to type `14`.

 Region | Priority
 --- | ---
-Olympus Mons             | Highest
-Curiosity                | Highest
+Olympus Mons	         | Run preferentially but not always Curiosity	             | Run preferentially but not always Perseverance             | Run preferentially but not always MRO overlaps             | Normal priority
-Acidalia Planitia        | High
+Acidalia Planitia	     | Normal priority
-Nili Fossae              | High
+Nili Fossae	             | Normal priority
-Mawrth Vallis/Aram Chaos | High
+Mawrth Vallis/Aram Chaos | Normal priority
-Meridiani Sulfates       | High
+Meridiani Sulfates	     | Normal priority
-Mawrth Vallis            | High
+Mawrth Vallis	         | Normal priority
-Other targets            | Medium
+Other targets	         | Normal priority

 orbitType | irIngressHigh | irIngressLow | uvisIngress | irEgressHigh | irEgressLow | uvisEgress | irDayside | uvisDayside